yell0w4x/valery/README.md

 - General assistant
 - Code assistant

-General assistant allows to setup timers in natural language like 'Remind me to tunn off the stove in 20 minutes'.
+General assistant allows to setup timers in natural language like 'Remind me to turn off the stove in 20 minutes'.
 When timer is fired bot will send you a message containing text with reminded matter.

 To run own instance one needs to [create telegram bot](https://core.telegram.org/bots#how-do-i-create-a-bot).